 Commercial trucks and tractor-trailers can be seen all over Philadelphia – whether delivering cargo to businesses in the Delaware Valley or barreling down I-95 and the Schuylkill Expressway.
 Unfortunately, these massive pieces of machinery are dangerous to nearby cars and people if they aren’t operated responsibly.

-If you were injured in a trucking collision, work with a seasoned attorney at Ostroff Injury Law to get paid fairly for your losses.
+If you were injured in a trucking collision, work with a seasoned attorney at Ostroff Godshall Injury and Accident Lawyers to get paid fairly for your losses.
 With one of our Philadelphia truck accident lawyers on your side, you’ll have the best chance of building a strong case and holding the negligent party accountable.

 Damages in Trucking Collision Claims

 Like people driving commuter cars, professional truck drivers have a duty under Pennsylvania law to follow traffic rules, watch out for obstacles and other vehicles, and act reasonably behind the wheel.
 Any trucker who causes a wreck by violating this duty—whether it involves a traffic violation, distracted driving, or being reckless or aggressive—could be considered “negligent.”
 Proving “negligence” is generally the best way to hold someone liable for damages after an accident.